What is a confined space?

 You wouldn’t climb in to a big bath of water and expect to be able to breathe.
 An open trench, vat, tank or silo – is just like a bath, but instead of water – it’s full of a non breathable gas.

 Some of the more common gases you can’t even see, smell or taste.
 You don’t know its affecting you, until it’s too late.

-Fully or partially enclosed?
+Is your Confined Space fully or partially enclosed?